Conversation Interface

 • Larger values (0.7–1.0):

-• Produces richer and more diverse content
+• Produce richer and more diverse content

-• These two parameters can be used independently or in combination.
+• These two parameters can be used independently or in combination

-• Choose appropriate parameter values based on the specific task type.
+• Choose appropriate parameter values based on the specific task type

 Context Window

-• 5-10: Suitable for general conversations
+• 5–10: suitable for normal conversations

 Streaming Output (Stream)